What Does it Take to Be an Automotive and Watercraft Service Attendant?

 |District of Columbia||$29,750|

-Tools & Technologies Used by Automotive and Watercraft Service Attendants
+What Tools do Automotive and Watercraft Service Attendants Use?

 Below is a list of the types of tools and technologies that Automotive and Watercraft Service Attendants may use on a daily basis: